nathanielberners/StressIO/README.md

 DATA LOSS IS GUARANTEED!

 To run StressIO, do as root:
-stressio.sh /dev/<device>
+stressio.sh /dev/device
-where <device> is the drive identifier (such as sda, not an individual partion, such as sda1)
+where "device" is the drive identifier (such as sda, not an individual partion, such as sda1)